muratkoc503/MappingValidator/README.md

         Console.WriteLine($"Error: {ex.Message}");
     }

-Eğer CreatedBy alanı set edilmez ve Ignore listesine de eklenmemişse:
+If the CreatedBy field is not set and is not added to the Ignore list:

 > ** ValidationException:** Required fields not set on Destination: CreatedBy

-##### 🎯 Ne Zaman Kullanılır?
+##### 🎯 When to Use?

-- Mapping sonrası hedef nesnede doldurulması gereken alanlar varsa
+- If there are fields that need to be filled in the target object after mapping
-- AutoMapper, Mapster, Mapperly gibi mapping işlemlerinde eksik atamaları tespit etmek isteniyorsa
+- If it is desired to detect missing assignments in mapping operations such as AutoMapper, Mapster, Mapperly
-- Veritabanına eksik veri gitmesini önlemek amaçlanıyorsa
+- If it is aimed to prevent missing data from going to the database

-📄 Lisans
+📄 License

 MIT